-The Bonds will be listed on the NSE and the BSE.
+The Bonds will be listed on the NSE.

-If the permission to deal in and for an official quotation of the Bonds is not granted by the NSE and the BSE, we shall forthwith repay, without interest, all such moneys received from the Applicants in pursuance of the tranche prospectus(es).
+If the permission to deal in and for an official quotation of the Bonds is not granted by the NSE, we shall forthwith repay, without interest, all such moneys received from the Applicants in pursuance of the tranche prospectus (es).

-Our Company shall use best efforts to ensure that all steps for the completion of the necessary formalities for listing at the NSE and the BSE are taken within fifteen Working Days from the date of Allotment.
+Our Company shall use best efforts to ensure that all steps for the completion of the necessary formalities for listing at the Stock Exchange are taken within fifteen Working Days from the date of Allotment.